svenbacia/iTunesSearchAPI/README.md

 // For the most basic search you only have to provide a search term and a completion handler.
 // The result of the search will be passed as a Result containing either the successfully
-// decoded JSON or an Error.
-itunes.search(for: "Castle") { result in
+// decoded JSON or a SearchError. itunes.search(for: "Castle") { result in
-  // handle the Result<AnyObject, Error>
+  // handle the Result<AnyObject, SearchError>
 }
 ```